isomerpages/gb-assist/pages/solutionrepo/solution1889.md

 ---
-title: VersaFleet Version 6-W
+title: GS BIM collaboration Platform Version 1 - GS BIM Collaboration Package - Plus
-permalink: /productivity-solutions-grant/solutionrepo/solution952
+permalink: /productivity-solutions-grant/solutionrepo/solution1889
 ---

 #### Description

-VersaFleet Transport Management Software (TMS) automates logistics processes for wholesale and distribution operations.
-Map-based planning with scheduled route optimisation, coupled with auto-tagging of jobs based on geographical locations facilitate and simplify the business operation.
-Wholesaler are able to have better monitoring and control over the on-going activities through this solution.
+GRAPHISOFT's BIM Collaboration Solution offers real-time, model-based BIM collaboration for companies and projects of any size.
+It works on any network, hardware or software configuration.
+With the help of its mobile integration through the cloud, all stakeholders of the design build process can actively be connected 24/7.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Versafleet-WS_Annex3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Graphisoft_Asia_20200346_Desensitised_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria